MrLar/AzurLaneData/docs/ships/index.md

 |    **wa_maps?**    |  [`WarArchiveInfo[]`](#war-archive-info)   |                                                   **(Optional)** Contains info about War Archived event map drops this ship has.                                                   |
 | **non_permanent?** |                 `boolean`                  | **(Optional)** If present **and** true indicates that `light`, `heavy` and `special` should be treated as a limited time event.
 The event can be inferred from the `events` array. |

+Note: If other includes `10` or `16` there is a 99% chance that, even if `light`, `heavy` and `special` are truthy, they have to be obtained once first to be buildable.

 ## Map Drop

 Represents data for a ship map drop.
 Provides 2 properties: